 Today please welcome an anonymous guest poster…

-When I learned more about the power of real food, I learned to question everything.
+Fast forward a few years to when I learned more about the power of real food, and I learned to question everything.
 I started wondering about those white spots on his teeth.
 Then I read articles like this one from a dentist:

-And it’s not just that, he also used to really struggle in school, and with reading especially, so it does make you think.
+And it’s not just that, he also used to really struggle in school, so it does make you think.
+As his Mom it makes me cry.
 (Although it also could have been the junk I fed him too often: fast food, sugarbomb cereals, etc.)

 I’m hopeful that he’ll continue to eat fairly well even through college, and that beyond the gazillion health benefits of doing so, that it might eventually take care of the white spots on his teeth, too.

 But I don't know if I'll ever get over the mom-guilt. 🙁